hsnlab/escape/pox/ext/doc/source/util/nffg_conv.rst

 Contains helper classes for conversion between different NF-FG representations.

-:any:`XMLBasedNFFGBuilder` represents the common function for an NFFG representation.
+:any:`Virtualizer3BasedNFFGBuilder` represents the common function for an NFFG representation.

 Module contents